 Some details of the requirements to become a QLAC:

-- 25% of any 401k, Defined benefit, 457b, Pension Plan, or 403b also 25% across all pre-tax IRAs, excluding Roth IRA, aggregated together can be invested into a QLAC.
-That 25% balance is as of December 31st of the prior calendar year.
+- Any 401k, Defined benefit, 457b, Pension Plan, 403b and all pre-tax IRAs, excluding Roth IRA, can be invested into a QLAC.

-- The cumulative dollar amount invested into QLACs across all retirement accounts may NOT exceed the LESSER of $130,000 or 25% above balance threshold, this was increased in 2018.
+- The cumulative dollar amount invested into QLACs across all retirement accounts may NOT exceed $200,000 as of 2023.

 - The QLAC must begin income payments at the latest by age 85.